The Vendor Sprawl Problem

 Here’s a scenario I’ve seen in nearly every Fortune 500 HR department I’ve worked with: there’s an EAP provider, a digital mental health platform, a fitness benefit, a financial wellness tool, a nutrition program, a chronic disease management vendor, a musculoskeletal health solution, a fertility benefit, a caregiving support platform, and a meditation app.
 Sometimes more.

 Each vendor was selected to address a real need.
 Each has its own contract, its own account manager, its own reporting dashboard, and its own definition of “engagement.”
-None of them talk to each other.
+In most cases, they operate in isolation.

 The result?
 Employees face a confusing maze of disconnected services.
 HR teams spend their time managing vendor relationships instead of improving workforce health.
 And nobody can answer the most basic question: Is any of this actually working?